sriramrokkam/k8s-training/admin/trainer-guide.md

 * [simple ingress with tls](../kubernetes/demo/09a_tls_ingress.yaml)
 * [fanout & virtual host ingress](../kubernetes/demo/09b_fanout_and_virtual_host_ingress.yaml)

-### Check IP address ranges
-Most likely, the Gardener cluster runs on SAP external infrastructure like AWS or GCP.
-To make our setup a bit more secure, we/[Cloud Curriculum K8s Trainings DevOps Team](mailto:DL_5B2CDDFFECB21162D9000010@global.corp.sap?subject=[Docker%20and%20K8s%20fundamentals%20training]%20Request%20for%20trainings%20cluster%20-%20<DateOfYourTraining>) have limited the access to whatever you expose in the cluster to traffic originating from the SAP network at your training location.
-Therefor we have configured the firewall rules to block traffic, that does not originate from these addresses.

-Furthermore, during the training these ranges will be used for the network policy exercise.
-Check the yaml files in the [demo](../kubernetes/demo/11c_network_policy_ingress.yaml) and [solutions](../kubernetes/solutions/08_network_policy_ingress.yaml) folder and adapt it to your local IP blocks, if necessary.

-You can use the [network information portal](https://nip.wdf.sap.corp/nip2/faces/networking/wan/PublicAddresses.xhtml) to get your local office's CIDR blocks.
-For the exercise 8 you can give the info to participants as well or ask them to search for it.

 ### Setup helm
 To continue with the setup, you need `helm`.
 Run the [helm_init](helm_init.sh) script within your VM to download the helm client (if not present) and add some repositories.